 from February 15 through March 1 for the Somerset program and from June 15 through

-be extended to the next business day).
-Applications submitted at times other than
+July 1 for the Laurel program.
+Applications submitted at times other than listed above

-listed above will not considered during the selective admissions process.
+will not considered during the selective admissions process.
+All uploaded documents

 - a copy of current health-care related professional license or other appropriate health-care related professional state or national certification (CPR, nursing assistant certification, continuing education courses are not included).
 Medication aide certification or certification from the National Health Careers Association are not accepted.
 Certification should be from an organization that is recognized by professionals in that discipline.